GewelsJI/FSNet/README.md

 > NOTE: In the V-SOD, all the prediction results are non-binary.

-- Pre-Computed Results: Please download the prediction results of FSNet ([Baidu Driver](https://pan.baidu.com/s/1xWvuTIXM6YujhYFaWC9hsQ), psw: rgk1).
+- Pre-Computed Results: Please download the prediction results of FSNet ([Baidu Driver](https://pan.baidu.com/s/1xWvuTIXM6YujhYFaWC9hsQ), PSW: rgk1).

 - Evaluation Toolbox: We use the standard evaluation toolbox from [DAVSOD benchmark](https://github.com/DengPingFan/DAVSOD).

-# 4. Ciatation
+# 4. Citation

     @inproceedings{ji2021FSNet,
       title={Full-Duplex Strategy for Video Object Segmentation},